kazuho/draft-kazuho-ptth-ptth/draft-kazuho-ptth-ptth.md

 Similarly to when HTTP/1.1 is used, establishment of a new HTTP/3 connection is required if a transposed HTTP/3 connection with different set of parameters is needed.

-Once the transposed connection is established, the reverse proxy SHOULD reset incoming requests that it receives using a H3_REQUEST_REJECTED error ({{Section 8.1 of HTTP3}}).
+Once the connection is transposed, the reverse proxy MAY reset incoming requests that it receives using a H3_REQUEST_REJECTED error ({{Section 8.1 of HTTP3}}).

 TODO: Discuss the downsides of transposing an HTTP/3 connection; notes: